Home » Our People » Missioners » Profile – Peg Vamosy

 Country: El Salvador

-Projects: Monte San Juan Parish – Agricultural assistance, environmental awareness and pastoral accompaniment
+Ministry: Monte San Juan Parish – Sustainable agriculture, environmental advocacy and awareness, and pastoral accompaniment

 Current Ministry: